turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

-Now, we can clean up all these individual lines specificing our transition properties.
+Now, we can clean up all these individual lines specifying our transition properties.
 The order in the shorthand is important, because the second time value specified will always be considered the `transition-delay`.
 Here's an example:

 ```css
 .box {